 How long is the tour?

-If you prefer to meet me at Saint-Germain-en-Laye immediatly, the tour is 2h long.
-I can also accompany you from Paris to go there and give you some clues on the way (30min to go).
+If you prefer to meet me at Saint-Germain-en-Laye immediatly, the tour is 2 hours long.
+I can also accompany you from Paris to go there and give you some clues on the way.
+We need 30 minutes to go.

 Is there a day we cannot make this tour?

 No, the tour happens rain or shine.
 Everything is outside, so no timetable to follow.
-Only the chapel and the court of the palace won't be open if the tour is on a Tuesday.
+Only the chapel and the court of the palace won't be open if the tour is on a Tuesday, day of closure of the castle.

 Is there a lot of walk?